JaredCorduan/CIPs/CIP-1694/README.md

 > **Warning** 'Abstain' votes are not included in the "active voting stake".
 >
-> Note that an explicit vote to abstain differs from abstaining from voting
+> Note that an explicit vote to abstain differs from abstaining from voting.
-> (the former is visible on chain, the latter is not).
+> Unregistered stake that did not vote behaves like an 'Abstain' vote,
+> while registered stake that did not vote behaves like a 'No' vote.
 > To avoid confusion, we will only use the word 'Abstain' from this point onward to mean an on-chain vote to abstain.

-The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule.
+The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule
 (i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus purpose for scripts).

 Votes can be cast multiple times for each governance action by a single credential.
 Correctly submitted votes override any older votes for the same credential and role.
 That is, the voter may change their position on any action if they choose.
-As soon as a governance action is ratified, voting ends.
+As soon as a governance action is ratified, voting ends and transactions containing further votes are invalid.
-No further votes are considered or recorded (whether they are 'Yes', 'No' or 'Abstain').

 #### Governance state